 - If you have a verblijfskaart (resident’s permit) you can apply for a resident’s parking permit.
 This allows you to park on the street in the area that you live in.
 Call into the Mobiliteitsbedrijf at Sint-Michielsplein 9 (see opening hours here) to apply.

 - This permit is valid for up to two years, but it should then be automatically renewed.
-You’ll receive a letter from the Mobiliteitsbedrijf three weeks before it’s due to expire, to confirm its extension.
+You’ll receive a letter from the Mobiliteitsbedrijf before it’s due to expire, to confirm its extension.

 - Up until a few years ago, your permit was an actual piece of paper to stick in your car window.
 You’ll sometimes still see these in car windows, but today new or renewed permits are digital.
 This means that when an inspector comes around, they’ll look up your number plate on a hand-held device to ensure that your car is registered.
-Your car does not need to have Belgian license plates for it to have a permit.
+Your car does not need to have Belgian licence plates for it to have a permit.

 - The permit is free for your first car but if you want to add extra cars then it’s 250 euros per car per year.